AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/INSTALLATION.md

 * numpy: A Python library for working with arrays and numerical data.
 You can install it by running the following command: `pip install numpy`
 * pandas: A Python library for working with data in table format.
 You can install it by running the following command: `pip install pandas`

+## Installation Steps
+Once you have installed Python and the necessary libraries, you can follow these steps to install SpeakUp-BCI:

+* Clone the SpeakUp-BCI repository to your local machine: